tamagui/tamagui/next.md

 - Text selectColor
 - focusWithinStyle
 - accessibility upgrades (focus rings etc)
-- JSDocs
-- VSCode integrations:
-  - move from functional component to styled() and back
-  - built in jsx => css converter
-  - "move to my design system" (finds tamagui package.json and moves there)
-- much better PropsTable (expo has nice ones https://docs.expo.dev/versions/latest/sdk/linear-gradient/)
 - colored cli output
 - have tamagui watch the tamagui.config.ts file and report if types break
 - smart responsive scaling system (<Scale /> basically)
 - https://github.com/react-native-menu/menu

-- compiler hot reload (shouldn't be too hard for basic case)

 - vscode plugin to highlight the current node your cursors inside of in dom
 - blur prop built in ?

-- VSCode - "move to design system" action:
-  - grab a selection of any styled() or functional component
-  - moves it into your design system
-  - updates index.ts there
-  - updates imports in app